Our Nepal treks

 Nepal travel basics Easy, there's an online e-visa system with payment on arrival at the airport, USD50 for 30 days or USD125 for 90 days.

 Trekking basics You can trek solo in the busy Annapurna, Langtang and Everest regions.
 For other restricted areas you must arrange through a trekking agency for the permits.
-Upper Mustang, Manaslu and Kanchenjunga are great lodge treks, other areas require fully supported camping trek support.
+Upper Mustang, Manaslu and Kanchenjunga are great lodge treks, other areas require a fully supported camping trek.

 Trekking is walking, not climbing, and we rarely walk in snow.
 You carry a day pack, the porters/horses carry your duffel/kitbag.
 Trails are rough, sometimes exposed and rarely signposted.